Marvel's Stan Lee dies: Remembering the godfather of geeks and my former boss

 Lee was a magnet for creative people who would bend over backward to impress him.
 But the funny thing was, Lee already believed in his fans.
 He loved them like family, and we loved him back.
 We'll miss you, Generalissimo.

-Updated at 11:41 a.m.
-PT: Adds information on Stan Lee's background, where he died and awards from the National Endowment for the Arts.
+Updated at 12:17 p.m.
+PT: Added background on Stan Lee, including where he died; his awards from the National Endowment for the Arts, statement from Disney CEO Bob Iger.

 Discuss: Marvel's Stan Lee dies: Remembering the godfather of geeks and my former boss